Kyle Gibson: Major leagues

 Gibson opened the 2016 season as the Twins' No. 2 starter, behind ace Ervin Santana.
 Both pitchers were placed on the 15-day disabled list on April 26, Santana with a lower back strain and Gibson with a right shoulder strain.
 He was meant to return on June 2, but began to experience back pain during his rehab assignment and had to be scratched from his scheduled start.
 Gibson was reinstated to the active roster on June 10, and he picked up his first win of the season on June 28, pitching seven innings of the Twins' 4–0 shutout against the Chicago White Sox.
 After struggling with stamina in a stretch of seven starts, Gibson pitched his first complete game victory on August 17, giving up only three runs on eight hits in a 10–3 victory over the Atlanta Braves.
 Because the Twins were playing a National League team at their home, Gibson also needed to bat in the game, and he became the first Minnesota pitcher to make five plate appearances in a game since Johan Santana in 2007.
 He went 6–11 for the year, with a 5.07 ERA and 104 strikeouts in 25 starts and 147 1/3 innings.

 After a difficult start to the 2017 season, going 0–4 with an 8.20 ERA in his first six starts, Gibson was optioned to Rochester on May 4.
 Gibson understood why he was sent down, telling reporters, "I don't know that I've had a more frustrating stretch that I can even remember" during his baseball career.
 His minor-league stint was short-lived, as an injury to Phil Hughes forced the Twins to call Gibson back up on May 22.
-He continued to struggle in Minnesota, and when the Twins received former Braves pitcher Jaime Garcia at the trading deadline, Gibson was optioned to Rochester for a second time to make room for Garcia in the rotation.
+He continued to struggle in Minnesota, and when the Twins received former Braves pitcher Jaime García at the trade deadline, Gibson was optioned to Rochester for a second time to make room for Garcia in the rotation.
 Twins manager Paul Molitor said that the decision to send Gibson to Triple-A would keep him available should there be an issue in the Twins' rotation; if he had been sent to the bullpen, he could not be asked to make a start as easily.

 He compiled the same ERA in 2017, but with 12 wins, and hitters again hit over .290 against him.
 In 2018, he entered the Twins’ rotation again and started achieving a career-high strikeout rate than before — as of June 2018, he had struck out 66 batters in just 63 innings.
 Gibson finished the season with a record of 10–13 in 196 2/3 innings.
 He led the team in ERA, finishing with a 3.62 ERA and a career high 179 strikeouts.
 He slotted 2nd in the Twins rotation in 2019.
 Gibson's K/9 rose to a career high 9 despite registering an ERA of 4.84 in 160 innings.
 Gibson tied a career high in wins with 13.